NFS11/HideMySource/README.md

 This is still in development and I can't guarantee it will 100% work.
 Any issues or suggestions, post in Issues!
 As always, remember to leave a star if you liked it.

+It may trigger a false AV detection.
+Keep that in mind!